brettz9/asyouwish/README.md

 1. Privileges don't load on initial browser load as apparently not injected at that time with content-document-global-created event.
 2. instanceof issues with chrome content
-    a. e.g., the wrapping within AsYouWish (using specialPowers/proxies) does not work with SDK Widget (/addon-sdk-1.12/lib/sdk/widget.js) which checks for instanceof Panel (resolved in AsYouWish by changing this code to duck type)
+    1. e.g., the wrapping within AsYouWish (using specialPowers/proxies)
+    does not work with SDK Widget (/addon-sdk-1.12/lib/sdk/widget.js) which checks for instanceof Panel (resolved in AsYouWish by changing this code to duck type)
-    b. workarounds most likely needed for other instanceof usages within the SDK (no way to get SDK to [use custom instanceOf function](https://bugzilla.mozilla.org/show_bug.cgi?id=823790) that can be overridden?)
+    2. workarounds most likely needed for other instanceof usages within the SDK (no way to get SDK to [use custom instanceOf function](https://bugzilla.mozilla.org/show_bug.cgi?id=823790) that can be overridden?)
 3. XUL elements are not supported, but see [https://github.com/brettz9/asyouwish/wiki#wiki-xul](the wiki)